 Repairing an Oltronix B602D Power Supply

-I bought this old power supply from a scrap dealer.
-Haggled a bit and got a good price.
-It's a nice 70's linear laboratory power supply with two channels, 0-30V 1.4A and 0-60V 0.7A.
-The two channels are fully independent with isolation voltage between them and chassis +-500V DC (according to the manual).
-And it has a "digital" voltage display!
-Oltronix was a company that was based in Sweden that made high end laboratory equipment.
-Parts of the company still exist and are based in the Netherlands.
+I bought this unit from a scrap dealer and managed to negotiate a good price.
+It is a classic 1970s linear laboratory power supply with two channels: 0–30 V at 1.4 A and 0–60 V at 0.7 A. The channels are fully independent, with an isolation voltage to each other and to chassis of ±500 V DC (according to the manual).
+It even features a “digital” voltage display.
+Oltronix was a Swedish company that produced high-end laboratory equipment; parts of the company still exist today and are based in the Netherlands.

 Repair

-Things that I observed and fixed:
+Things that I observed and addressed:

 Schematics and user guide